Living-with-machines/DeezyMatch/README.md

 Here, `rnn_passes` specifies that `combine_vecs` should assemble all vectors generated in the forward and backward RNN/GRU/LSTM passes (and stored in the `input_scenario` directory).
 NOTE: we have a backward pass only if `bidirectional` is set to `True` in the input file.

-The results (for both query and candidate vectors) are sored in the `output_scenario` as follows:
+The results (for both query and candidate vectors) are stored in the `output_scenario` as follows:

 ```bash
 combined/